Mikroways/mw_server_base/README.md

 - **postfix**: installs Postfix and configures it as a smarthost to use another server as a relay.
 Useful to receive server notifications.
 - **security**: sets up OpenSSH with some customizations for better security and installs Fail2ban.
-It also sets up a firewall (using private recipe _firewall) which sets DROP policy for INPUT and FORWARD chains and enables access to SSH from everywhere.
 This recipe is the only one that is not included when using default recipe.
 - **setup**: includes ```basic_packages``` and ```users``` recipes, along with *apt*, *locale*, *ntp* and *rsyslog*.
 It also configures the timezone.